BrendanChambersBourgeois/leafax35-receiver/README.md

 Replace `<transmission_format>` with the desired transmission format (e.g., `AP`, `CCITT_60`, `CCITT_120`, or `UPI`).

-The script will automatically create a `data` folder in the current directory, where it will store received images and captured data.

 ## Contributing

 Contributions to this project are welcome.
 Please open an issue to discuss your ideas or submit a pull request with your proposed changes.